Fuel Market Definitions

 Platts

 The standard pricing structure for wholesale fuel.
-The base price references the Platts benchmark, and a differential (positive or negative) is added to reflect factors like location, volume, credit terms, and current market conditions.
-For example, 'Platts USGC + $0.05' means the Platts U.S. Gulf Coast price plus five cents per gallon.
+The base price references a published index — OPIS or DTN rack for standard commercial volumes, or Platts USGC for large-volume deals — and a differential (positive or negative) is added to reflect location, volume, credit terms, and market conditions.
+For example, 'OPIS Gulf Coast rack + $0.03' or 'Platts USGC + $0.05' means the index price plus that number of cents per gallon.

 ULSD